 How to Scale Setting Your Par Inventory

 This sounds quick and easy when you only have to do it for one bottle, but what happens when your bar carries more than a thousand different bottles of varying liquor bottle sizes?
 Not only that, but your bar’s par level inventory actually changes more frequently than you think.
 For example, during Thanksgiving and Christmas, you might find your bar’s usage of every wine bottle increases significantly, while the canned beer usage decreases by 50%.
 This means you will need to make a lot of adjustments to your par levels.
-And doing this inventory tracking manually is extremely time-consuming and is prone to mistakes that might result in either overstocking or under-stocking.
+And doing this tracking manually to get a hold of your liquor inventory control is extremely time-consuming and is prone to mistakes that might result in either overstocking or under-stocking.